 Steering system: The steering system allows the driver to turn the vehicle.
 The system allows light force from the steering wheel to turn the vehicle.

-Shocks: Shocks work to reduce bouncing, roll and sway, and brake dive and acceleration squat.
+Shocks: Shocks work to reduce bouncing, roll and sway, brake dive, and acceleration squat.
 They are oil pumps that control the movement of suspensions.
 If you notice that there is oil leaking, come to M & J Complete Automotive Care to make sure that the shocks are repaired properly.

 Control arms: Control arms work to make the motion of the wheels in line with the body of the car.
-Every 90,000 to 100,000 miles, the control arms can wear out, or hitting a pothole can make the control arms bend.
+Every 90,000 to 100,000 miles, the control arms can get worn out, or you can hit a pothole, which can make the control arms bend.
 If you notice your tires wear improperly, take your vehicle to M & J Complete Automotive Care to make sure your control arms are in good condition.

 For reliable suspension repairs, visit M & J Complete Automotive Care in Modesto, CA. Call us today or use our convenient online form to book your visit!